rspamd/rspamd.com/doc/faq.md

 Configuration snippets are usually asked if you want to report some issue found in Rspamd in case if you use non-standard configuration.

+### How to get the list of the enabled plugins

+You can use `rspamadm configdump -m` to check or `rspamadm configwizard` to check and probably configure some of the plugins.

 ### How to change score for some symbol

 Unfortunately, it is not an easy question.
 If you use [WebUI](../webui/) then it redefines all scores and actions thresholds.
 Once you set some symbol's score in WebUI it is almost impossible to change it by other ways (you can do it by changing/removing the file `$DBDIR/rspamd_dynamic` which is usually `/var/lib/rspamd_dynamic` or `/var/db/rspamd_dynamic` depending on your OS).